President @ AMPLUS Productions

-A veteran of the business, Brian’s first venture was a member and principal songwriter for the band Toronto in the ‘80s, logging 4 platinum albums.
+A veteran of the business, Brian was a member and principal songwriter for the band Toronto in the ‘80s, logging 4 platinum albums.
 Following the band’s breakup, Brian saw success as a co-writer of “What About Love” which propelled Heart to a 10 million seller.
 Attic Records recruited Brian as head of A&R, a post he held for 15 years.
-He doubled as a producer for a number of artists on the label, which yielded 2 double platinum sellers each for Lee Aaron and Haywire.
+He produced several artists on the label, yielding 2 double platinum sellers each for Lee Aaron and Haywire.
 Following Attic, Brian moved to SOCAN as Manager of the International Department.
-In 2002 Brian founded AMPLUS Productions, a production company.
+In 2002 Brian founded his production venture, AMPLUS Productions.